pingcap/docs/tidb-cloud/serverless-limitations.md

 The Request Unit (RU) is a unit of measurement used to track the resource consumption of a query or transaction.
 It is a metric that allows you to estimate the computational resources required to process a specific request in the database.
 The request unit is also the billing unit for TiDB Cloud Serverless service.

-Once the free quota of a cluster is reached, the read and write operations on this cluster will be throttled until you [increase the quota](/tidb-cloud/manage-serverless-spend-limit.md#update-spending-limit) or the usage is reset upon the start of a new month.
+Once the cluster's free quota has been reached, reads and writes will be throttled and new connections to that cluster will be denied, until you [increase the quota](/tidb-cloud/manage-serverless-spend-limit.md#update-spending-limit) or the usage is reset upon the start of a new month.

 To learn more about the RU consumption of different resources (including read, write, SQL CPU, and network egress), the pricing details, and the throttled information, see [TiDB Serverless Pricing Details](https://www.pingcap.com/tidb-cloud-serverless-pricing-details).